EncisoAlva/Region-Priors/README.md

 1. Select the sensor data and drag it to the `Run' section.

-2. Select the `Run' button to open the Pipeline editor.
+2. Select the `Run` button to open the Pipeline editor.

 3. Use the cog to open the menu of processes.

-4. Navigate to `Sources / Binary Region Priors'.
+4. Navigate to `Sources / Binary Region Priors`.

 5. Multiple options are available for selection, such as the heuristic for hyperparameter tuning.